Borlänge: Sport

 In 2013, a Somali national bandy team was formed in Borlänge with the goal of participating in the 2014 Bandy World Championship.

 The 2008 Women's Bandy World Championship was also arranged with Borlänge as the main venue.

 In 1999 the large orienteering competition O-Ringen was held around Borlänge, gathering 15 238 participants.

 The 1993 World Gliding Championships were held at the Borlänge Airport, east of the town.

 Music

 As is the case with its twin city, Falun, music is an important part of Borlänge.
 It has been the hometown of many new young musicians in Sweden such as Mando Diao, Sugarplum Fairy and Miss Li and offers the possibility to get a degree in popular music at BoomTown Music Education, a branch of the School of Music at Luleå University of Technology.

-The stoner rock band STONEWALL NOISE ORCHESTRA (stylized S*N*O) was formed 2004 in Borlänge.

 The annual but now defunct Peace & Love music festival was hosted in Borlänge.

-The power metal band Twilight Force has several members from Borlänge and Falun.